 - Don Quixote.
 Sancho Panza is fooled by the Duke to assume a governorship (really a complicated series of Massive Multiplayer Scam just to prank Sancho).
 When Sancho patrols his Insula, he is victim of various prankers, except for the last one, a Sweet Polly Oliver that no one knows, who is a girl who has escaped his Gilded Cage, to all the pranksters confusion.

 - One episode of Two and a Half Men has Charlie experimenting with marijuana.
 He ends up having hallucinations of his ex-girlfriends (and ZZ Top).
 After he makes a date with Rose, it's revealed she's the only one who's real.

 - At the end of Fun and Fancy Free, Mortimer Snerd is crying over Willie the Giant's Disney Villain Death.
-Edgar Bergan assures him that Willie didn't die because Willie wasn't real to begin with, that he was just a figment of Snerd's imagination.
+Edgar Bergen assures him that Willie didn't die because Willie wasn't real to begin with, that he was just a figment of Snerd's imagination.
 Then Willie lifts the roof of the house to peek in!
-Bergan faints dead away.
+Bergen faints dead away.